microsoft/esvit/README.md

 ## Pretrained models
 You can download the full checkpoint (trained with both view-level and region-level tasks, batch size=512 and ImageNet-1K.), which contains backbone and projection head weights for both student and teacher networks.

+- EsViT (Swin) with network configurations of increased model capacities, pre-trained with both view-level and region-level tasks.
+ResNet-50 trained with both tasks is shown as a reference.

 <table>
   <tr>
     <th>arch</th>